xh/hoist-react/docs/build-and-deploy.md

 # 🛠️ Hoist Build and Deployment (CI) Configuration

-This section details the general steps we use to build a typical full-stack Hoist React application.
+This section taskDetails the general steps we use to build a typical full-stack Hoist React application.
 We consider the Grails-based back-end and React-based front-end to be two sides of the same application.
 We build and deploy them together, and so the below includes info on building the Grails / Gradle based server.
 That is technically the domain of